hexops/mach/gpu/README.md

   * `maxTextureDimension3D -> max_texture_dimension_3d`
 * Sometimes an enum will begin with numbers, e.g. `WGPUTextureViewDimension_2DArray`.
 In this case, we add a prefix so instead of the enum field being `2d_array` it is `dimension_2d_array` (an enum field name must not start with a number in Zig.)
 * Dawn extension types `WGPUDawnFoobar` are placed under `gpu.dawn.Foobar`

+### Quality of life improvements

+We make the following quality of life improvements:

+* `label: ?[*:0]const u8` fields have a default `null` value added to them.
+* Where a struct has a slice `_count` field, with an optional pointer, if the `_count` field defaults to zero we also enforce the optional pointer defaults to `null`.
+Specifically we do this for:
+* `next_in_chain: *const ChainedStruct` fields, which enable optional implementation-specific extensions to the WebGPU API, default to `null`.